pyOpenSci/software-peer-review/scope.md

 consider submitting a pre-submission inquiry first and explain why the package is a fork rather than an independent parent repository.
-- **Vendored dependencies:** If your package is a wrapper that wraps a tool in another language or a lower level tool, we prefer that the dependency be added as sa dependency to your package so that maintenance of the original code base is independent from your package's maintenance.
+- **Vendored dependencies:** If your package is a wrapper that wraps a tool in another language or a lower level tool, we prefer that the dependency be added as a dependency to your package so that maintenance of the original code base is independent from your package's maintenance.
 - **If the code base of your package is exceedingly complex in terms of structure of maintenance needs**, we may not be able to review it. pyOpenSci has a goal of supporting long term maintenance of tools.
 When a maintainer steps down, we need to know that the package infrastructure supports a new maintainer that is proficient in Python, stepping in to take over.